235th Volunteer Training Regiment "Piceno": World War II

 After the outbreak of World War II the two regiments were reformed by the infantry regiments of the 24th Infantry Division "Pinerolo" and 49th Infantry Division "Parma": the 235th Infantry Regiment "Piceno" was reformed for the first time in Ascoli Piceno on 20 September 1941 by the 49th Infantry Regiment "Parma", while the 236th Infantry Regiment "Piceno" was reformed in Macerata on 20 September 1941 by the 50th Infantry Regiment "Parma".
 On 1 December 1941 the 235th Infantry Regiment "Piceno" was renamed 383rd Infantry Regiment "Venezia" and assigned to the 19th Infantry Division "Venezia".
 The 235th was reformed again on 1 January 1942 in Chieti by the 14th Infantry Regiment "Pinerolo".
-The two regiments consisted of a command, a command company, three fusiliers battalions, a mortar company equipped with 81mm Mod.
+The two regiments consisted of a command, a command company, three fusilier battalions, a mortar company equipped with 81mm Mod.
 35 mortars, and in case of the 235th Piceno a cannons company equipped with 47/32 anti-tank guns, while the 236th Piceno fielded a support weapons battery, which was equipped with 65/17 infantry support guns.

 On 20 February 1942 the two regiments were assigned to the 152nd Infantry Division "Piceno".
 In June 1942 the division was transferred to Apulia and tasked with the coastal defence of the Salento peninsula.
 The division remained in the Salento area until the announcement of the Armistice of Cassibile on 8 September 1943.
 Together with the 58th Infantry Division "Legnano", the 210th Coastal Division, and the XXXI Coastal Brigade the Piceno redeployed immediately to form a defensive line from Taranto through Grottaglie, Francavilla Fontana, and Latiano to Brindisi, to screen the landing of the British 1st Airborne Division at Taranto on 9 September from attacks of the German 1st Fallschirmjäger Division.

 After the Germans had retreated from Southern Italy the division became part of the Italian Co-belligerent Army and on 10 October 1944 was reorganized as Combat Group "Piceno", which was equipped with British Army materiel.
-Each of the combat group's infantry regiments consisted of a command, a command company, three fusiliers battalions, a mortar company armed with British ML 3 inch mortars, and an anti-tank company armed with British QF 6 pounder anti-tank guns.
+Each of the combat group's infantry regiments consisted of a command, a command company, three fusilier battalions, a mortar company armed with British ML 3 inch mortars, and an anti-tank company armed with British QF 6-pounder anti-tank guns.

 On 8 January 1945 the Combat Group "Piceno" moved to Cesano near Rome, where on 25 January 1945 the Combat Group was renamed: Replacements Training Center for the Italian Forces in Combat (Centro Addestramento Complementi per le Forze Italiane in Combattimento).
 On 31 January 1945 the 235th Infantry Regiment was renamed 1st Replacements Collection and Sorting Regiment (1° Reggimento Raccolta e Smistamento Complementi) and on 10 May 1945 the regiment was renamed 1st Replacements Training Regiment.
 On 31 January 1946 the Replacements Training Center reorganized as the Italian Army's Infantry School in Cesano and Artillery School in Bracciano and the regimental commands were disbanded.